-I’m talking about goody bags, those little sleeves of swag that kids emerge from parties with, clutched in a sweaty fist, their face smeared with pizza sauce and looking slightly dazed after spending two hours in close quarters with 20 screaming peers.
+I’m talking about goody bags, those little sleeves of swag that kids emerge from parties with, clutching them in their sweaty fists, their faces smeared with pizza sauce and looking slightly dazed after spending two hours in close quarters with 20 screaming peers.

 Skip the goody bag.

 It sounds extreme, but hear me out.
 Kids don’t actually notice when there’s no goody bag unless you point it out.
-They’re too hopped up on ice cream and cake, and oh, friends, which is the whole point of a party.
+They’re too hopped up on ice cream and cake, and focused on friends, which is the whole point of a party.

 Really, can we parents band together as a collective whole and agree to ixnay this one out-of-control tradition?
-It’s the bane of the existence of every person who picks stuff up from off of the floor: moms, dads, caregivers, pets — and little siblings who stuff choking hazards in their mouths.
+It’s the bane of existence for every being who picks stuff up from off of the floor: moms, dads, caregivers, pets — and little siblings who stuff choking hazards in their mouths.

 Make it consumable.